safayat-171/Supply_Chain_Issue-_In_FMCG_Domain/README.md

 The queries are aimed to evaluate daily business performance of business through multiple key metrics.

-Here is how approach to each asked questios:
+Here is how approach to each asked questions:

 #### 1. Who are the biggest customers for the company?